 Research ethics

-In responsible science, research ethics has to do with ethical questions related to the research topic, the research methods and the research data and materials.
-These include ethical governance procedures, informed consent, anonymity of subjects and withdrawal from research.
-In addition, the research ethical questions concern research permits granted and pending.
+Research ethics is part of the responsible conduct of research.
+Ethics review covers the whole research process.
+Research ethics issues may relate to the research topic, methods and practices, or the research data.
+These issues include ethical governance procedures, informed consent, anonymity of subjects and withdrawal from research.
+In addition, they concern research permits granted and pending.

-The site of research is obliged to submit to the Academy’s Registrar’s Office the final report of any investigations concerning violation of good scientific practice by the PI or a researcher of an Academy-funded project.
+The site of research is obliged to submit to the Research Council of Finland’s Registrar’s Office the final report of any investigations concerning violation of good scientific practice by the PI or a researcher of a Research Council-funded project.

 We will not process a funding application if the applicant has been found guilty of research misconduct in the three years preceding the year of the call.
 If we find out about the misconduct during the funding period, whatever is left of the funding period will be added to the three-year limit.
 If the applicant appeals the decision on the misconduct, and the appeal is successful, we will process the applicant’s new applications following normal procedures.